The Young Mother (Dou)

 The Young Mother is an oil painting by Dutch artist Gerrit Dou, from 1658.
-The signature of the artist appears subtely in the stained glass window, GDOV.1658.
+The signature of the artist appears subtly in the stained glass window, GDOV.1658.
 This genre piece has been part of the collection of the Mauritshuis, in The Hague, since 1822.

 History

 In order to appease the English king Charles II, who had just come to power, the States General of the Netherlands and the States of Holland and West Friesland offered him a large number of gifts, including about 25 paintings.
 The Young Mother was part of this Dutch Gift.
-The subject of the painting could be seen as a reference to Mary Henrietta Stuart, sister of the king and widow of stadtholder William II of Orange.
+The subject of the painting could be seen as a reference to Mary Henrietta Stuart, sister of the King and widow of Stadtholder William II of Orange.
 She had to watch over the interests of her son under difficult political circumstances.
 Charles II was extremely pleased with Dou's work and tried to bring the painter to England.
-Dou, however, didn't accede his invitation.
+Dou, however, didn't accept his invitation.